agavinm/OutRun/README.md

 * Hard: With 15 simultaneous enemy vehicles and with a very tight time.

 **Enemies AI:** (ARROWS)
- Enable or disable the AI ​​of the enemies, whose difficulty will depend on the difficulty of the game.
+ Enable or disable the AI of the enemies, whose difficulty will depend on the difficulty of the game.
 * Sound menu: (C to enter and ENTER to confirm)
 * Music volume (ARROWS).
 * Volume of the effects (ARROWS).